abuseofnotation/category-theory-illustrated/proposal.md

 Quotes
 ---
-Attaching the quotes here, see you tomorrow.

-    "The range of applications for category theory is immense, and visually conveying meaning through illustration is an indispensable skill for organizational and technical work.
+> "The range of applications for category theory is immense, and visually conveying meaning through illustration is an indispensable skill for organizational and technical work.
 Unfortunately, the foundations of category theory, despite much of their utility and simplicity being on par with Venn Diagrams, are locked behind resources that assume far too much academic background.
+>

-    As Gilbert Strang offered in his critique of the typical pre-calc, calc (1-3), diff eq courses in "Too Much Calculus" (http://siags.siam.org/siagla/articles/Strang2001.pdf) in favor of linear algebra, similar arguments can be made for promoting statistics, discrete mathematics, or category theory.
+> As Gilbert Strang offered in his critique of the typical pre-calc courses in ["Too Much Calculus"](http://siags.siam.org/siagla/articles/Strang2001.pdf) in favor of linear algebra, similar arguments can be made for promoting statistics, discrete mathematics, or category theory.
+>

-    Should category theory be considered for this academic purpose or any work wherein clear thinking and explanations are valued, beginner-appropriate resources are essential.
+>Should category theory be considered for this academic purpose or any work wherein clear thinking and explanations are valued, beginner-appropriate resources are essential.
 There is no book on category theory that makes its abstractions so tangible as "Category Theory Illustrated" does.
 I recommend it for programmers, managers, organizers, designers, or anyone else who values the structure and clarity of information, processes, and relationships."

 [Evan Burchard](https://www.oreilly.com/pub/au/7124), Author of "The Web Game Developer's Cookbook" and "Refactoring JavaScript"

-    "The clarity, consistency and elegance of diagrams in 'Category Theory Illustrated' has helped us demystify and explain in simple terms a topic often feared."
+> "The clarity, consistency and elegance of diagrams in 'Category Theory Illustrated' has helped us demystify and explain in simple terms a topic often feared."

 [Gonzalo Casas](https://gnz.io/), Software developer, leading courses at digital/robotic fabrication for PHD students at ETH Zurich